testing-cabal/mock/README.txt

 mock is a Python module that provides a core Mock class.
-It is intended to reduce the need for creating a host of trivial stubs throughout your test suite.
+It removes the need to create a host of stubs throughout your test suite.
 After performing an action, you can make assertions about which methods / attributes were used and arguments they were called with.
 You can also specify return values and set needed attributes in the normal way.

 mock is tested on Python versions 2.4-2.7 and Python 3.

 The mock module also provides utility functions / objects to assist with testing, particularly monkey patching.

-* `PDF documentation for 0.7.0b3 <http://www.voidspace.org.uk/downloads/mock-0.7.0b3.pdf>`_
+* `PDF documentation for 0.7.0b4 <http://www.voidspace.org.uk/downloads/mock-0.7.0b4.pdf>`_
 * `mock on google code (repository and issue tracker) <http://code.google.com/p/mock/>`_
 * `mock documentation <http://www.voidspace.org.uk/python/mock/>`_
 * `mock on PyPI <http://pypi.python.org/pypi/mock/>`_